 shutdown restart

-If you have restarted your FHEM server you can almost access it as usual.
-The only difference is that you now have to prepend an HTTPS to the address of your FHEM server.
+Once you have restarted your FHEM server, you can access it almost as usual.
+The difference is that you now have to prefix the address to your FHEM server with HTTPS.

-For the most part you are well protected against the dangers of evil people and machines.
-Another useful setting is the automatic backups before each update of the FHEM environment.
-So you are also protected in case of a faulty update and do not have to manually restore the entire configuration.
+You are now largely well protected against the dangers posed by evil people and machines.
+Another useful setting is the automatic backups before every update of the FHEM environment.
+This means you are protected even in the event of an incorrect update and do not have to manually restore the entire configuration.

 attr global updateInBackground 1